People read differently on the web than they do on paper.

 Make sure you also:

-- answer all of your customer's most common questions in the body text and avoid FAQ pages;
+- answer common questions in the body text, not in FAQ pages

-- use keywords in your page titles and in your content - your audience will use these to search for your page;
+- use keywords in page titles and in content to improve search results

 - add keywords and a description to the metadata to boost internal and external (Google) search results.